 Some buildings are in danger because they are proposed for demolition, are suffering deterioration due to neglect, or are subject to potential redevelopment which would destroy significant historic features.
 Others are in the process of rehabilitation.
 Whenever appropriate, we also report success stories of creative adaptive re-use.

 The Watch List evolves as conditions change.
-The list may include historic landscapes, commercial and residential properties, buildings with industrial character, buildings from the recent past, social and fraternal halls, and sacred places — all of which typify Tacoma’s past.
+The list may include historic landscapes, commercial and residential properties, buildings with industrial character, buildings from the recent past, social and fraternal halls, and sacred places — all of which represent Tacoma’s past and its architectural heritage.

 If you want to nominate a property to Historic Tacoma's Watch List, LEARN MORE.
 Finally, please *Share* this Watch List with others who are interested in historic preservation.